 4 – Right-click on This PC (in the left-hand column) and then click Manage.

 6 – The bottom section of the Disk Management window should now list both the SSD and the old hard drive along with the partitions contained on each.
 You’ll want to ignore the SSD (which should be listed as Disk 0) and make all the changes to the hard drive (which should be listed as Disk 1).
 You can verify which disk is which in the list by comparing their total storage capacities.

 7 – Beginning with the right-most partition on the hard drive, right click on the partition and then click Delete Volume.
 Repeat this process for the remaining partitions.

-8 – After all the partitions on the hard drive have been deleted, right-click on the hard drive and create a new partition, then format it.
+8 – After all the partitions on the hard drive have been deleted, right-click on the hard drive and create a new partition that fills the entire drive, then format it.

 You’re done!
 Now your old hard drive (which is your “new” external USB drive) is usable in Windows as one large hard drive.

 Bonus tip: This post explains how to ensure that System Restore is turned on if you have updated your PC to Windows 10.